 Multi-function devices (MFDs) for copying, printing, and scanning are centrally located for student use in areas designated for students.
-There are 2 MFDs in the Library, 1 MFD in Room 320, 1 MFD outside the 2nd floor labs, and 1 MFD in Room 129.
-There is 1 MFD at the Trocaire Achievement Complex next to the vending machines.
-The devices require authentication before use by scanning your college ID badge which will have an HID sticker on the badge.
-HID stickers can be picked up at the Library.
+There are two MFDs in the library, one MFD in room 320, one MFD outside the second-floor labs, and one MFD in room 129.
+There is one MFD at the Trocaire Achievement Complex (Transit Road).
+The devices require authentication before use by scanning your College ID badge which will have an HID sticker on it.
+HID stickers can be picked up at the library.